 However, such survey, analysis or evaluation may be conducted on a voluntary basis, provided that the student and parent/guardian have been notified of their right to inspect all related materials and to opt the student out of participation.

 The district shall implement procedures to protect student identity and privacy when a survey contains any of the restricted subject areas listed above.

-Collection Of Information For Marketing 20 U.S.C.
-The parent/guardian has the right to inspect the material and opt out the student from Sec.
-1232h participating in any activity that results in the collection, disclosure or use of personal information for purposes of marketing or selling that information.
+Collection Of Information For Marketing

+20 U.S.C.
+Sec.
+1232h The parent/guardian has the right to inspect the material and opt out the student from participating in any activity that results in the collection, disclosure or use of personal information for purposes of marketing or selling that information.
 This does not apply to the collection, disclosure or use of personal information collected from students for the exclusive purpose of developing, evaluating, or providing educational products or services for or to students.

-5. Delegation of The Superintendent or designee shall develop and promulgate procedures consistent Responsibility with law and Board policy to ensure that student rights under specific conditions are properly recognized and maintained.
+The Superintendent or designee shall develop and promulgate procedures consistent with law and Board policy to ensure that student rights under specific conditions are properly recognized and maintained.

 20 U.S.C.
-The Superintendent or designee shall annually notify the parent/guardian Sec.
-1232h concerning: 1.
-Contents of this policy and its availability.
-Title 22 2.
-Contents of the Code of Student Conduct.
 Sec.
+1232h

+The Superintendent or designee shall annually notify the parent/guardian concerning:
-12.3 3.
-Approximate dates that any surveys requesting personal information may be

-- scheduled. - 4.
+- 1. Contents of this policy and its availability. - 2.
+Contents of the Code of Student Conduct. - 3.
+Approximate dates that any surveys requesting personal information may be scheduled. - 4.
 Procedures to request access to survey instruments prior to administration. - 5.
 Procedures for opting students out of participation in surveys.